-From the hands-on familiarity of brick-and-block to the ultra-fast build speeds and super-airtightness of structural insulated panels, there’s something to savour in every system.
+From the hands-on familiarity of brick and block to the ultra-fast build speeds and super-airtightness of structural insulated panels (SIPs), there’s something to savour in every structural system.

-Naturally, if you’re building in an area filled with timber-frame houses, planners and neighbours are more likely to be amenable to a similar build.
-But unless you opt for a really unusual route (such as an earthship) or your plot lies in a protected area, it’s rare to encounter any problems at planning level with this fundamental decision.
+Naturally, if you’re self building in an area filled with timber frame houses, planners and neighbours are more likely to be amenable to a similar build.
+But unless you opt for a really unusual route, or your plot lies in an area of outstanding natural beauty or conservation area, it’s rare to encounter any problems at planning level with this fundamental decision.

-To help make things easier, we’ve put together a guide to each of the major build systems’ pros and cons – and highlighted a few of our favourite alternative routes to boot:
+To help make things easier, we’ve put together a guide to each of the major structural systems’ pros and cons, alongside highlighting some of our favourite projects and a few alternative building routes.

 Masonry houses are built entirely on site, beginning with concrete foundations.
 Work progresses to first-floor level, at which point internal load-bearing walls are constructed and timber floor joists or a pre-cast concrete floor added, before continuing up to the roof.